 E. Give them access to presentation material

 At most conferences and seminars, speakers use presentations.
-And to share these presentations with the attendees, you often have to hand-out printed copies.
+And to share these presentation slides with the attendees, you often have to hand-out printed copies.

 But the problem is—it incurs great printing costs and of course, a lot of paper.
 And running out of printed copies is another common issue.